-An ignition interlock device or commonly called an IID, is a device installed in your vehicle that detects alcohol on your breath and will not start the car if alcohol is present.
+A DUI ignition interlock device or commonly called an IID, is a device installed in your vehicle that detects alcohol on your breath and will not start the car if alcohol is present.
+The interlock device is located inside the vehicle, near the driver’s seat, and is directly connected to the engine’s ignition system.
 It is often installed after an individual is found to be guilty of a DUI charge, and in even is some states while fighting your DUI case.
 For many people it is now a mandatory condition of their driving privileges.
 Many would prefer to drive with an ignition interlock device than to not drive at all.
 If you would like to find out if an ignition interlock device can save your license, we can get you answers promptly by simply filling out our free case evaluation form on this page.
 After reviewing your details, we can answer your concerns directly and explore potential options in your case that could result in avoiding having the Ignition Interlock Device installed.
 If you are facing the installation of an ignition interlock device after a conviction, or are already in the process fighting a DUI case, you should get your arrest details evaluated by us as soon as you possibly can in your case.
 For any person recently arrested for a DUI charge and seeking potential options or ways how to possibly avoid getting an Ignition Interlock installed on their car or vehicle, they first need to be aware of most states strict new DUI laws on the Ignition Interlock device’s role for DUI offenders requiring an Interlock device for those convicted of a first time DUI or DWI offense.

 If you are granted a restricted license to drive after a DUI offense, one of the first fees you will have to pay for are the costs to have your license reinstated.
 The next expensive fee will be the mandatory cost of having to get the Ignition Interlock Device installed in your vehicle.
 A person charged with a DUI must pay for all ignition interlock device costs including installation.
 The installation costs are typically ranging from $ 75 to $200.
 However in many states this fee can even be higher if the installation takes longer based on the type of vehicle.
 However it is important to realize that the fees for the Ignition Interlock Device don’t stop at the installation in your vehicle.
 There is a monthly rental fee for the device you will be charges and required to pay for the terms of your restricted driving privileges.
 This monthly fee averages in ranges from $50 to $100.
 You will also be responsible for possible maintenance costs as well as additional fees for downloading charge which is required to get data for the Ignition Interlock Device.